 First of all, we need to acknowledge the risk involved in rooting your phone.
 For popular models, such as the Samsung S series or the Nexus models, you will usually find very active communities based on rooting these specific devices (on reddit, XDA etc.) as well as long term support from popular custom ROMs like the Lineage OS (previously CyanogenMod).
 For such devices there is very little risk in rooting your devices, so long as you follow the steps accurately.

 If your devices aren’t very popular, then rooting becomes a bit tricky.
 For these devices it is of utmost importance that you completely understand the rooting process (which is why we’re here), are capable of debugging any errors that may occur and obtain your rooting method from a reputable source.

 So let’s dive in.
 We’ll take a look at everything you need to know about rooting your Android phone: What is it exactly, reasons for doing it, reasons for not doing it and finally how to do it.

-Android is an operating system (Thank you, Captain Obvious).
-To understand rooting we first need to understand how Android works.
-Android is based on what’s called a Linux kernel.
-You can think of it as a translator, it directly talks to the hardware and does whatever job it is given (Example – Getting the trajectory of an angry bird from the processor).
-But there are certain things(commands) which it isn’t “allowed” to perform for the average user, for his/her own safety.
 Further, all the apps are like different users of the operating system.
-When you agree to the permissions asked by the app before downloading, you are defining what all it can do, what all information it has access to and what all it can ask the Linux kernel to do.
+When you agree to the permissions asked by an app, you are defining what all it can do, what all information it has access to and what all it can ask the Linux kernel to do.